 Dr. Lillard is a professor of psychology at the University of Virginia.
 She has a BA in English Literature from Smith College and PhD in Psychology from Stanford University.

-Rebecca is a fourth year graduate student, originally from Atlanta, GA.
+Rebecca is a fifth year graduate student, originally from Atlanta, GA.
 She received her undergraduate degree in psychology from Wake Forest University in 2010.
 Her research focuses on how pretend play and fiction might impact children in a variety of respects, for example by increasing children's theory of mind or causing children to adopt the characteristics of fictional characters.
 Rebecca also has research in collaboration with UVA social psychologists examining the development of a racial bias in children's perceptions of others' pain.

-Marissa is a second year graduate student, originally from Watchung, NJ.
+Marissa is a third year graduate student, originally from Watchung, NJ.
 She received her undergraduate degree in American Culture with foci in Developmental Psychology and Women's Studies from Vassar College in 2008 and her MA in Psychology from Brandeis University in 2010.
 Marissa works primarily in the Child Language Learning Lab with Vikram Jaswal.
 Her work in the Early Development Lab focuses on the effects of media on social and cognitive development.

 Katie is a second year graduate student, originally from Putnam, CT.
 She received her BA in Psychology with a minor in German from Providence College in 2011.
 Her research focuses on how the fantasy content of children's television affects their executive function.
 Additionally, she is investigating how mindfulness practices adapted for young children impact their executive function.